Our award-winning user experience (UX) design team put users' needs first to create engaging and memorable online experiences.

 Testing should be an inherent part of any user-centred project.
 We use a range of qualitative and quantitative methods throughout the lifetime of a web build to test priority user tasks and accessibility features.
 Testing of wireframes, prototypes or an existing product allows us to understand how effective the design is in delivering an experience users understand and value.

 On larger projects we produce a pattern library much like a visual style guide.
 This ensures we deliver a scalable design that is maintainable and consistent across a client’s entire digital estate.
 It leads to much better design, visual consistency, and code management across the lifetime of a website (and also paves the way for cost-effective future design changes).

-Meet our UX Design team
+Meet some of our UX Design team:

 Our team of user experience architects, user experience researchers and user experience designers have delivered projects for organisations including the University of Oxford, Breast Cancer Care, WWF, Greenpeace, Mind and Chatham House.
 Our large UX Design projects are led by:

 Tom SaundersUser Experience Architect

 Tom is our lead User Experience Architect.
 Prior to championing UX at Torchbox, Tom spent a decade running user experience research and design projects for some of the world’s leading charities, universities and social development organisations.